DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 * Canary release for new models

 ## Congratulations.
 You’ve completed the trial.
-You are welcome to stay in the trial environment and continue to get familiar with the various features.
-The simulated environment will continue to introduce different issues, which you can address using the tools we showed you.

 **To Summarize, in this trial, we’ve shown you several key features of Foundations Orbit:**
 * Easily convert your models and code into consumable micro-services